 Assistant Professor Mohsen Manesh's research interest focuses on the intersection of corporate, contract and LLC law.
 He has authored articles in the Boston College Law Review, the Delaware Journal of Corporate Law and the Stanford Technology Law Review, among others.
 His work has been cited in the popular Friedenthal, Miller, Sexton and Hershkoff civil procedure case book and, more recently, by the Second Circuit Court of Appeals in the 2011 case Litwin v.
 Blackstone Group LP.
+Professor Manesh also is the faculty director for the school's Portland Program.

 Prior to joining Oregon Law, Professor Manesh was an associate attorney in the Seattle office of Davis Wright Tremaine LLP.
 At Davis Wright Tremaine, Professor Manesh practiced in the areas of corporate finance and business transactions, representing a variety of clients ranging from small, venture-backed start-ups to publicly traded corporations.